Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #026 – July 28, 2025
 📝 Request: since This fix works — create a necessary constraint so its not undone in the future
 ✅ Resolution: AUTOMATIC LOGGING CONSTRAINT PROTECTION IMPLEMENTED: Added comprehensive constraint rules to CONSTRAINTS.md protecting the automatic logging system.
 Rules prevent removal of auto_log_request() function, /api/auto-log-request endpoint, persistent JSON storage, and sequential ID generation.
 System now has absolute protection against accidental removal or modification of core logging functionality.

+log #027 – July 28, 2025
+📝 Request: i just called chris and stated a false address, he didnt say that he couldnt find that address just assumed that i meant 627 cary ave. he should say that he couldnt find the address and ask for close possibilities.
+✅ Resolution: CRITICAL ADDRESS VERIFICATION FIX: Fixed Chris to properly reject invalid addresses instead of making assumptions.
+Enhanced address verification logic to say "I couldnt find [ADDRESS] in our property system" for non-existent properties and offer close possibilities from the actual property database.
+Prevents false confirmations and ensures accurate address verification.